BMorrell92/BMorrell_Milestone_Project1/README.md

 - __Home Page__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The home page provides the user with some information about the JAMS Galatica FM project and it's creator.
+  - The user will also be presented with the most latest mix produced by the JAMS Galatica FM creator, so they can get an idea if the website will suit their taste in music without exploring further.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __Media Page__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This section will allow the user to scroll through the collection of mixes produced by the JAMS Galatica FM creator.
+In addition, the user can view a collection of photos and vidoes taken from past events.
   - This section will be updated as these times change to keep the user up to date.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

+- __Contact Page__

+  - The contact page will allow the user to submit their details and a description of project collaborations.
+  - This section is valuable to the user as they will be able to easily submit their ideas to JAMS Glatica FM.

+- __Upcoming Events Page__

+  - The upcoming events page will inform the user of any upcoming events the creator of JAMS Galatica FM has ligned up.
+  - This section will be updated as these times change to keep the user up to date.

 - __The Footer__